Derrell Palmer: Early life and college

 Palmer grew up in Breckenridge, Texas and played football, baseball and was on the track and field team at Albany High School near his hometown.
 He suffered a hip injury in high school, and doctors told him he would never play football again.
 Palmer, however, graduated and enrolled at Texas Christian University in Fort Worth, Texas, where he played college football for the TCU Horned Frogs.

 Palmer played for TCU as a tackle starting in 1940, his sophomore year.
 The team finished with a 3–7 win–loss record under head coach Dutch Meyer in his first year.
 In 1941, however, the team improved to a 7–3–1 win–loss–tie record and met the University of Georgia Bulldogs in the Orange Bowl.
 Palmer, by then a junior and the defensive captain, played well in the game, but TCU lost 40–26 to a Georgia team led by quarterback Frank Sinkwich.
 Palmer continued to be a leader for TCU in 1942 and was named an All-American by sportswriters.
 The team finished with a 7–3 record.

-The Chicago Bears of the National Football League (NFL) selected Palmer in the 1943 draft, but he decided to put off his professional career to serve in the U.S. Marines during World War II.
+The Chicago Bears of the National Football League (NFL) selected Palmer in the sixth round of the 1943 draft, but he decided to put off his professional career to serve in the U.S. Marines during World War II.
 He went to Officer Candidates School and graduated as a second lieutenant.
 He then served in the Pacific War and spent two and a half years as a military policeman at Pearl Harbor in Hawaii.
 He played for his base's football team.